Understanding water quantity and quality is vital to the health and safety of our community

 What is Watershed Monitoring?

 Watershed monitoring activities have a large impact on the way the watershed is managed, how landowners understand their region, and how MVCA can successfully continue to meet the needs of the natural environment with the needs of the community.

 Monitoring helps staff understand the impacts of land use activities (e.g. urbanization) on water quality so that we can make informed decisions about managing and protecting our water resources.
 Monitoring also helps staff measure the effectiveness of programs and policies that are designed to protect and restore water quality.
 Education and stewardship activities also rely on monitoring data to understand where work needs to be done and what areas are models of success.
 The monitoring programs we run are a mix of local initiatives and part of larger provincial datasets.

-Water Quality Monitoring is important for us to understand the quality of our lakes ands streams now and identify any trends—good or bad—that effect our precious resource.
-Water quality monitoring is done through our:
+Water Quality Monitoring is important for us to understand the quality of our lakes and streams now and identify trends that effect our precious resource.
+Water quality monitoring is done through: